TravelFiend/next-sanity-neon-drizzle/README.md

 - __NEXT_PUBLIC_SANITY_PROJECT_ID__ *Found at the top of the Sanity dashboard inside your project*
 - __SANITY_API_DEPLOY_TOKEN__  *set in the Sanity dashboard, under "API -> Tokens"*
 - __NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME__ *found in the top-left of the Cloudinary dashboard after logging in*
+- __DATABASE_URL__ *You can find your Neon database connection string by clicking the Connect button on your Neon Project Dashboard to open the Connect to your database modal.*

 ### Be sure to set secrets in your Github repo (settings -> Secrets and Variables -> Actions):